antoine rey

 An initial use case mockup for the Light ability, and the Vertical Slice result.

 Animated mockup for the Infrared ability, and the Vertical Slice result.
+Here, it allows the player to reveal a painter's scribble, to offer vertical traversal.

 Overall, although we didn't necessarily felt we reached the game design standard we ambitioned to, we managed to keep it consistent and within the bounds of to constraint: a self-imposed melting of different genre, and the difficult time requirements of the exercise (develop a vertical slice in 4 months).